PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 19:19:56
+Last updated: 2024-04-02 19:20:30
-Random Quote: As an organizer I start from where the world is, as it is, not as I would like it to be. - Saul Alinsky
+Random Quote: Happiness does not come from having much, but from being attached to little. - Cheng Yen